matatusko/seq2seq/README.md

 and outputs.

 Original Text:
-'Archbishop Albrecht of Mainz and Magdeburg did not reply to Luther\'s letter containing the 95 Theses.
+<br>'Archbishop Albrecht of Mainz and Magdeburg did not reply to Luther\'s letter containing the 95 Theses.
 He had the theses checked for heresy and in December 1517 forwarded them to Rome.
 He needed the revenue from the indulgences to pay off a papal dispensation for his tenure of more than one bishopric.
 As Luther later noted, "the pope had a finger in the pie as well, because one half was to go to the building of St Peter's Church in Rome".'

 ##################################################
-Converted Text:
+<br>Converted Text:
-ORG PERSON reply ORG 's letter containing 95 theses theses checked heresy DATE forwarded GPE needed revenue indulgences pay papal dispensation tenure bishopric ORG later noted pope finger pie CARDINAL building ORG GPE
+<br>ORG PERSON reply ORG 's letter containing 95 theses theses checked heresy DATE forwarded GPE needed revenue indulgences pay papal dispensation tenure bishopric ORG later noted pope finger pie CARDINAL building ORG GPE

 Generated Questions:
  -- : what was the issue of ORG <EOS>